Dave Krusen: Pearl Jam

 Krusen was recruited in 1990 by bassist Jeff Ament and guitarist Stone Gossard to be the drummer for Pearl Jam.
 Krusen was asked to join Pearl Jam after auditioning with the band.
 Krusen played with Pearl Jam through to the completion of the band's debut album, Ten, in 1991.
 After the recording sessions for Ten were completed, Krusen left Pearl Jam in May 1991 and checked himself into rehabilitation.
 According to Krusen, he was suffering from personal problems at the time, including alcoholism.
 Krusen said, "It was a great experience.
 I felt from the beginning of that band that it was something special," and added, "They had to let me go.
 I couldn't stop drinking, and it was causing problems.
 They gave me many chances, but I couldn't get it together."
 Vocalist Eddie Vedder said, "Krusen was a real hero...He was going through a lot, but he had something really special."
 Krusen was replaced by Matt Chamberlain.

-On May 16, 2022, at the Fresno, California show of Gigaton Tour, Krusen played with Pearl Jam for the second time since leaving the band (the first being Pearl Jam’s Rock & Roll Hall of Fame induction), after Matt Cameron tested positive for COVID-19.
+On May 16, 2022, at the Fresno, California, show of Gigaton Tour, Krusen played with Pearl Jam for the second time since leaving the band (the first being Pearl Jam’s Rock & Roll Hall of Fame induction).